Pometry/Raphtory/docs/user-guide/querying/5_properties.md

 # Property queries

-In Raphtory graphs, nodes and edges can all have `temporal` properties and `metadata`, consisting of a wide range of data types.
+In Raphtory graphs, nodes and edges can all have temporal `properties` and  constant `metadata`, consisting of a wide range of data types.
 This is also discussed in the [ingestion tutorial](../ingestion/2_direct-updates.md).
-Raphtory provides a unified API for accessing `constant` and `temporal` data via the `Properties` object available on all classes by calling `.properties`.

-This `Properties` class offers several functions to access values in different formats.
-To demonstrate this you can create a simple graph with one node that has a variety of different properties, both `temporal` and `constant`.
+This [`Properties`][raphtory.Properties] class offers several functions to access values in different formats.
+To demonstrate this you can create a simple graph with one node that has a variety of different properties.

 You can fetch a nodes property object and call the following functions to access data: